What is the Engaged Index?

 How is it calculated?

-To determine the Engaged Index, people are asked to respond to two indicators on a Strongly Disagree (0) to Strongly Agree (10) scale:
+To determine the Engaged Index, people are asked to respond to four Indicator Questions scored on a Strongly Disagree (0) to Strongly Agree (10) scale:

 - I am motivated to go above and beyond what is expected of me in my job.

-- I would stay with this company if offered a similar job elsewhere for slightly higher pay.
+- I would stay with [COMPANY] if offered a similar job elsewhere for slightly higher pay.

-The Engaged Index score is achieved by subtracting the percentage of those that scored at least three of four indicators 0-6 (11% in the example below) from those that scored at least three of four questions 9 or 10 (35% in the picture below).
+The Engaged Index score is achieved by subtracting the percentage of those employees that scored at least three of four Indicator Questions 0-6 (11% in the example below) from those that scored at least three of four Indicator Questions 9 or 10 (35% in the picture below).

 35% Engaged - 11% Disengaged = 24 Engaged Index

-The individual responses to each of these questions are telling and have solid predictive power.
-Combining them enables you to capture the most complete picture of engagement in your company.
+The individual responses to each of the Indictor Questions are telling and have solid predictive power.
+Combining them enables you to capture the most complete picture of engagement in your company -- and see actionable insights not available on traditional eNPS surveys.
+Here are some examples: